richmans/clearsky.blog/content/blog/coolify.md

 Another optimalization that i would like to see is shared database servers.
 I don't need 10 postgres instances to host 10 databases.
 1 instance is enough.
 Databases are more than capable of handling authentication and authorization of different users.

 While there is definitely room for improvement, coolify comes closer to what I envisioned for ClearSky than anything I've seen so far.
 So I decided to stop working on the ClearSky platform for now, and see what cool things I can build on coolify.
-This blog is now hosted on coolify as well.
+This blog is now hosted on coolify as well